 - Data Mining aims to make data more usable, while Data Analysis helps prove a hypothesis or make business decisions.

 - Data Mining doesn’t need any preconceived hypothesis to identify the pattern or trend in the data.
 On the other hand, Data Analysis tests a given hypothesis.

 - While Data mining is based on Mathematical and scientific methods to identify patterns or trends, Data Analysis uses business intelligence and analytics models.

-- Data mining generally doesn’t involve visualization tool, Data Analysis is always accompanied by visualization of results.
+- Data mining generally doesn’t involve visualization tools, Data Analysis is always accompanied by visualization of results.

 |Basis for Comparison||Data Mining||Data Analysis|

-The term Data Mining and Data Analysis have been around for around two decades (or more).
-They have been used interchangeably by some user groups while some have made a clear distinction in both the activities.
+Data Mining and Data Analysis have been around for around two decades (or more).
+Some user groups have used them interchangeably, while others have clearly distinguished between both activities.
 Data mining is usually a part of data analysis where the aim or intention remains discovering or identifying only the pattern from a dataset.
-Data Analysis, on the other hand, comes as a complete package for making sense from the data which may or may not involve data mining.
-Both require different skillset and expertise and in the following years, both areas will see high demands both data, resources, and jobs.
+Data Analysis, conversely, comes as a complete package for making sense of the data, which may or may not involve data mining.
+Both require different skill sets and expertise, and in the following years, both areas will see high demands both data, resources, and jobs.

-This has been a guide to Data Mining Vs Data Analysis, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Data Mining vs Data Analysis.
+Here we have discussed Data Mining vs Data Analysis head-to-head comparison, key differences, infographics, and a comparison table.
 You may also look at the following articles to learn more –